bcurran3/ChocolateyPackages/hppark/readme.md

 **BCURRAN3'S PACKAGE NOTES:**

 * This package downloads the .ZIP file via a version specific URL.
 It should never fail unless the version is completely removed from the vendor website.
-* There is a lot of information and programs in PARK, open your \programdata\chocolatey\lib\hppark\tools\park-vx.x.x folder and explore!

 Like my [packages](https://chocolatey.org/profiles/bcurran3)?